 The United States is prepared to “do everything that it can to make sure that Iran does not acquire a nuclear weapon” if indirect talks in Vienna on a return to the nuclear deal fail to bear fruit, a senior State Department official said Thursday.

-“We’re prepared for that scenario as well, but the scenario that we prefer, that’s in our interest and that is in Iran’s interest is to come back into mutual compliance and that’s what we’re… in Vienna to try and achieve,” the official says.
+“We’re prepared for that scenario as well, but the scenario that we prefer, that’s in our interest and that is in Iran’s interest is to come back into mutual compliance and that’s what we’re… in Vienna to try and achieve,” the official said.

 Asked if a deal to return to the JCPOA could be reached before Iran’s parliamentary elections in June, the official was non-committal.
-“Is it possible that we’ll see a mutual return to compliance in the next few weeks, or an understanding of a mutual compliance?
+“Is it possible that we’ll see a mutual return to compliance in the next few weeks, or an understanding of mutual compliance?
 It’s possible yes.
 Is it likely?
 Only time will tell because as I said, this is ultimately a matter of a political decision that needs to be made in Iran.”